npbtrac/enpii-dev-suite/docs/macos/readme.md

 "${WWW_DIR}:/var/www/html"
 ```

-`${WWW_DIR}` : is your actual directory of the root folder, which is set in .env file.
+ - `${WWW_DIR}` : is your actual directory of the root folder, which is set in .env file.
-`:/var/www/html` : this is the directory reflected by docker in which it will operate in.
+ - `:/var/www/html` : this is the directory reflected by docker in which it will operate in.
-So the `/var/www/html/` will be the path to `index.html` files on docker.
+ - So the `/var/www/html/` will be the path to `index.html` files on docker.

+- Later on, if you want to add configuration for other sites, simply create another conf file for each site and put it into folder `etc/nginx/sites-enabled`.
+  - Create a file called `sample.conf` from `sample.conf.example` within folder `etc/nginx/sites-enabled` to make changes for document root.
+  - This is similar to the `default.conf` case, but we have to add the other domain site to `server_name` section as well as its root directory, which should be path to file inside the nginx_main containter.
+  - There is a line saying `include /etc/nginx/conf.d/sites-enabled/*.conf;` in `default.conf` means that all configuration files within /etc/nginx/sites-enabled will be included for the process of nginx.

 - Then check and restart nginx with the following commands to take effect what modified:

 ```